Current Style: Standard

 - a major contribution to the theory and practice of information science or information management.

-The presentation was made at Internet Librarian International 2012 at the Olympia Conference Centre on Wednesday 31st October.
+The presentation was made at Internet Librarian International 2013 at the Olympia Conference Centre on Wednesday 16th October.
+The award was made by David Ball, Honorary Secretary of UKeiG.

 Jason Farradane graduated in chemistry in 1929 at what is now Imperial College and started work in industry as a chemist and documentalist.
 After working in research at the Ministry of Supply and the Admiralty during World War II, he first made an impact with a paper on the scientific approach to documentation at a Royal Society Scientific Information Conference in 1948.